silnrsi/font-narnoor/documentation/source/charset.md

 ---

 Narnoor support the Gunjala Gondi script, dandas from Devanagari, and a basic set of Latin characters.
+Inclusion of a basic Latin repertoire is provided as a convenience, e.g., for use in menus or for displaying markup in text files.
+These fonts are not intended for extensive Latin script use.

 ## Supported characters